-- Proper hygiene is required. - Hair must be neat, clean, well-groomed, and must not hang across eyes. - Boys' hair should be neatly trimmed and styled.
+- Proper hygiene is required. - Hair must be neat, clean, and combed. - Boys' hair should be neatly trimmed and styled.
 Boys are not permitted to wear hair accessories of any kind.
-No unnatural hair colors, or other hair decorations are allowed at school. - Girls' hair accessories should be Bayshore colors (white, green, navy, or yellow).
-No unnatural hair color is allowed at school. - Boys' facial hair must be clean shaven.

-- Fingernails must be clean and neatly trimmed. - Jewelry that is excessive or distracting is not permitted. - Skirts and shorts should be hemmed to no more than 2 inches above the knee-no matter the body type or how the skirt or shorts are worn. - Shirts must be tucked in throughout the school day.
-Undershirts must be solid white with no visible print. - Boys are required to wear a belt. - Body decorations, tattoos, and body piercings cannot be visible.
-Girls are permitted to wear modest earrings that do not cause distraction. - Students will wear BCS uniforms as outlined in the Uniform Guideline document posted on the school website. - Only BCS uniform outerwear is allowed to be worn with the school uniforms. - On Spirit Dress Days, students may wear the current BCS spirit shirt or in-season sports shirt with permission from the Principal with modest jeans free of holes or shorts no less than 2 inches above the knee.
-Students may wear any of the navy BCS uniform outerwear or outerwear sold by the Athletic or Marketing departments of BCS (this includes the BCS hoodies and sweatshirts). - Other out of uniform days (e.g. Homecoming Spirit Week or presentation attire) should adhere to the spirit and the intent of the spirit dress guideline.
+No unnatural hair colors, or other hair decorations are allowed at school. - o Girls' hair accessories should be Bayshore colors (white, green, navy, or yellow).
+No unnatural hair color is allowed at school. - Boys' facial hair must be clean shaven. - Fingernails must be clean and neatly trimmed. - Jewelry that is excessive or distracting is not permitted. - Skirts and shorts should be hemmed to no more than 2 inches above the knee. - Shirts must be tucked in throughout the school day.
+Undershirts must be solid white with no visible print. - Boys are required to wear a black belt. - Body decorations, tattoos, and body piercings cannot be visible.
+Girls are permitted to wear modest earrings that do not cause distraction. - Dress Uniform is required for Chapel and other special occasions. - Only BCS uniform outerwear is allowed. - On Spirit Dress Days, students can wear the current BCS spirit shirt or in-season sports shirt with permission from the Principal with modest jeans free of holes or shorts no less than 2 inches above the knee. - Other out of uniform days (e.g. Homecoming Spirit Week or presentation attire) should adhere to the spirit and the intent of the spirit dress guideline.
 Costumes for presentations in Upper School should be limited to the class period of the presentation.
 Students should return to uniform dress following the presentation. - 4th-8th grade students must wear a P.E. uniform and athletic shoes for P.E. class. - Semi-formal and formal event attire should be modest and event-appropriate.
 Boys should wear collared shirts, dress pants, ties, belts and dress shoes.
 Girls should wear dresses that modestly cover the chest, torso, and back, that are not excessively tight, and that are not shorter than two inches above the knee with dress shoes.
 Students will be sent home if event attire is not appropriate.